Enhancing Manual Muscle Testing with Closed Kinetic Chain Testing

 Combining Closed Kinetic Chain and Speed-of-Force Testing: A Comprehensive Approach

-Using CKC testing and speed-of-force generation testing can give therapists a well-rounded view of a patient’s functional strength and endurance.
-For example, testing the hip abductors in CKC with rapid impulses can highlight how well these muscles stabilize the pelvis during activities like running or single-leg stance.
+Using CKC testing and speed-of-force generation testing can provide therapists with a well-rounded view of a patient’s functional strength and endurance.
+For example, testing the hip abductors in CKC with rapid impulses can highlight how effectively these muscles stabilize the pelvis during activities like running or maintaining a single-leg stance.

 Addressing Challenges in Clinical Practice